Why seek therapy?

 Therapy begins with an assessment.
 This is a 50 minute session in which you are invited to explain what your current difficulties are and what you would like to get out of therapy.
 This is the time in which we work out whether it will be helpful for us to work together and, if so, how long.
 There is no obligation to continue with therapy after assessment.

-I work pluralistically, using different elements from different psychotherapeutic modalities to suit different peoples' needs.
+I work pluralistically, using different psychotherapeutic approaches to suit different peoples' needs.
 Cognitive behavioural therapy (CBT) forms the basis of my practice.
 This is a type of psychotherapy that is recommended by the National Institute of Clinical Excellence (NICE) for people diagnosed with depression, anxiety, bulimia nervosa and many other difficulties.
 CBT is collaborative: it involves the active participation of the therapist and patient.
 It also necessitates that the patient takes some responsibility inside and outside of the sessions.
 CBT has been demonstrated to bring about lasting psychological change after therapy.

 I am also trained in interpersonal therapy (IPT) and psychodynamic therapy.
 Both of these therapeutic models entail psychological change through focus on relationships and an particular, the therapeutic relationship.
 I am a trained dialectical behaviour (DBT) therapist and use psychotherapeutic techniques from this modality (including mindfulness) in order to help people regulate their emotions.
 I have also done further training in eye movement sensitisation and reprocessing (EMDR), a first line treatment for psychological trauma; and acceptance and commitment therapy (ACT) for common mental health conditions and the management of chronic pain.